jspears/css-locals-loader/Readme.md

 CSS Locals Loader
 ===
 A webpack plugin to extract more local information out of the css, to expose via css modules.
+Currently it can expose height:auto, width:auto along with transition timeouts.
+Why would you need this?
+Well, browsers don't transition to (hiehgt|width)auto, and so you have to either handle it yourself but this should let other libraries be written on top, that take care of that for you.

 ##Installation
 ```